 Focus: How to scale up a business

-Included in Inc.com’s list of 10 Best Business Books of 2014, this book deals with how to successful grow and scale your business to maximize success.
-Add it on your reading list.
+Included in Inc.com’s list of 10 Best Business Books of 2014, this book deals with how to successfully grow and scale your business to maximize success.
+Add it to your reading list.